typst/packages/packages/preview/gloss-awe-0.0.3/README.md

     ),
 ```

-The glossary pool used in the sample document can be found in the file `/Global/GlossaryPool.typ`.
+The glossary pool used in the sample document can be found in the file `GlossaryPool.typ`.

 ### Unknown Entries